alik7-cmd/permission-manager/Readme.md

 ```

-And if you want to take a single permission use below code
+And if you want to take a single permission use below code:

 ```kotlin
 PermissionManager.Builder(this).onRequestPermission(Manifest.permission.CAMERA, null,